 The district will now begin developing plans and timelines for construction projects.
 Because construction will touch every building and program in some way, projects will be phased to cause as little disruption to students as possible.

 On Monday, January 27, 2020, the Mequon-Thiensville School District Board of Education voted unanimously to place a referendum question on the ballot for Tuesday, April 7, 2020.

 The board approved the measure after reviewing an administrative recommendation that was informed by several components, including the development of a long-range master plan for facilities, the work of a Community Task Force and the results of a community-wide survey.

-The question on the ballot will ask residents of Mequon and Thiensville to approve $55.7 million in general obligation bonds to address capacity concerns due to enrollment growth by funding additions and renovated spaces, as well as enhancing district-wide safety and security.
+The question on the ballot asked residents of Mequon and Thiensville to approve $55.7 million in general obligation bonds to address capacity concerns due to enrollment growth by funding additions and renovated spaces, as well as enhancing district-wide safety and security.

-If approved, community support of the referendum would allow for the following projects:
+Community support of the referendum will allow for the following projects:

 - Create additions and renovations at three elementary schools to increase space available for core classrooms, art, physical education, music, and special education